cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

 - All files within a module with the same package name belong to the same package;
   an _instance_ of such a package for a given directory contains all its files from that directory up till the module root.
 {{% /alert %}}

 ## Modules

-A module contains a configuration layed out in a directory hierarchy.
+A module contains a configuration laid out in a directory hierarchy.
-It contains the everything that is needed to deterministically determine the outcome of a CUE configuration.
+It contains everything that is needed to determine the outcome of a CUE configuration deterministically.
 The root of this directory is marked by containing a `cue.mod` directory.
 The contents of this directory are mostly managed by the `cue` tool.
-In that sense, `cue.mod` is analogous to the `.git` directory marking the root directory of a repo, but where its contents are mostly managed by the `git` tool.
+In that sense, `cue.mod` is analogous to the `.git` directory marking the root directory of a repository, but where its contents are mostly managed by the `git` tool.

 <!--